Getting Involved

 The student members of the AOCI-Student Collaborative share recommendations and new ideas for the AOCI and provide feedback on both high-level strategy and detailed aspects of the workstreams.
 The AOCI-Student Collaborative also works closely with the Curriculum Governance team.
 Learn more about Curriculum Governance.
 The group meets twice monthly in the evening, usually over Zoom.

-Review the AOCI Team Structure webpage for more information on the AOCI-Student Collaborative The AOCI-Student Collaborative recruits in late-fall for new student members.
-To express interest in joining, please contact the AOC Initiative team – the Collaborative welcomes students who are interested in joining outside of the fall annual recruitment effort.
+Review the AOCI Team Structure webpage for more information on the AOCI-Student Collaborative The AOCI-Student Collaborative recruits in late-fall for new student members, but we also welcome new members on a rolling basis as well.
+To express interest in joining, please contact the AOC Initiative team at aoci@ucsf.edu

 Curriculum Ambassador Program

 The Summer Curriculum Ambassador Program provides a funded fellowship opportunity for students during the summer between MS1 and MS2 to partner with faculty members to work on specific projects related to the AOC Initiative.
-Applications for Summer 2024 are due on March 18th, 2024.
+Appications for summer 2024 are now closed, however interested students are invited to reach out to the AOCI team at aoci@ucsf.edu.

 AOC Initiative Yearlong Fellowship

-In 2021-2022, medical student Jazzmin Williams joined the AOC Initiative as a year-long fellow, working on a wide range of projects including a patient narrative project, the AOCI-Student Collaborative, and the race and ethnicity task force, among others.
+In 2021-2022, medical student Jazzmin Williams joined the AOC Initiative as the first year-long fellow, working on a wide range of projects including a patient narrative project, the AOCI-Student Collaborative, and the race and ethnicity task force, among others.

 • Review and Expansion of Sex/Gender/Sexuality and Race/Ethnicity Task Force draft recommendations